The Grizzly Enigma

-Asked his main dislike he replied ?Man's inhumanity to man,? before attempting to remove the head from the shoulders of his next opponent.
+We interviewed him in 1970.
+Asked his main dislike he replied "Man's inhumanity to man," before attempting to remove the head from the shoulders of his next opponent.

 A discussion in the Talk Wrestling forum demonstrated just how fond are the memories of the big Scot some forty years after we watched him in action.
 Dreadedpickles, who has many memories of wrestling at venues around London going back to 1963: